carloscatalanl/hpa-kubernetes/README.md

 # HPA Kubernetes
 > Horizontal Pod Autoscaling for Kubernetes

-Generate traffic with bash script for create more pods with the HPA in a virtual cluster hpa-testing (namespace).
+The objective is generating traffic using bash scripts to create pods in a virtual cluster.

 ## Requirements